 Retailers' Occupation and Use Taxes do not apply to sales of service.
 The Service Occupation Tax Act and Service Use Tax are imposed on the transfer of tangible personal property incident to sales of service.
 See 86 III.
 Adm.
 Code 140.101 and 160.101.
-If the transactions you are inquiring about do not involve the transfer of any tangible personal property to your company, then they generally would not be subject to Service Occupation Tax or Service Use Tax.
+If the transactions you are inquiring about do not involve the transfer of any tangible personal property to your company, then they generally would not be subject to Service Occupation Tax, or Service Use Tax.

-It is possible that the scenario you have described could be considered a service transaction that may result in either Service Occupation Tax or Use Tax liability for the servicemen, depending upon which tax base the servicemen choose to calculate their liability.
-For general information, see 86 Ill.
+The scenario you have described is considered a service transaction that may result in your client's obligation to either collect Service Use Tax or remit Use Tax.
+For general information, see 86 III.
 Code 140.101 through 140.109 regarding sales of service and Service Occupation Tax.

+Although there is no Service Occupation Tax liability when sales do not occur in Illinois, a serviceman with nexus such as the presence of employees or representatives in Illinois, may either incur the obligation to collect Service Use Tax from his customers or may incur Use Tax liability himself.
+The amount of tax that must be collected or paid is equivalent to the amount calculated as explained below.
 A serviceman's liability may be calculated in one of four ways: 1.
 Separately stated selling price of tangible personal property transferred incident to service; 2.
 50% of the serviceman's entire bill; 3.
 Service Occupation Tax on the serviceman's cost price if he is a registered de minimis serviceman; or, 4.
 Use Tax on the serviceman's cost price if he is a de minimis serviceman not otherwise required to be registered under Section 2a of the Retailers' Occupation Tax Act.

 Using the first method, servicemen may separately state the selling price of each item transferred as a result of the sale price of service.
 The tax is then calculated on the separately stated selling price of the tangible personal property transferred.
 If the servicemen do not separately state the selling price of the tangible personal property transferred, they must use 50% of the entire bill to the service customer as the tax base.
 Both of the above methods provide that in no event may the tax base be less than the serviceman's cost price of the tangible personal property transferred.
 See 86 III.
 Adm.
 Code 140.106.
-These methods result in the customer incurring a Service Use Tax liability.
+These methods result in the customer incurring a corresponding Service Use Tax liability.
 See 86 III.
 Adm.
 Code 160.101.

 The third way servicemen may account for their tax liability only applies to de minimis servicemen who have either chosen to be registered or are required to be registered because they incur Retailers' Occupation Tax liability with respect to a portion of their business.
 See 86 Ill.
 Adm.
 Code 140.109.
 Servicemen may qualify as de minimis if they determine that the annual aggregate cost price of tangible personal property transferred incident to the sale of service is less than 35% of the total annual gross receipts from service transactions (75% in the case of pharmacists and persons engaged in graphics arts production).
 Servicemen do not have the option of determining whether they are de minimis using a transaction by transaction basis.
 Registered de minimis servicemen are authorized to pay Service Occupation Tax (which includes local taxes) based upon their cost price of tangible personal property transferred incident to the sale of service.
 Such servicemen should give suppliers resale certificates and remit Service Occupation Tax using the Service Occupation Tax rates for their locations.
-This method also results in the customer incurring a Service Use Tax liability.
+This method also results in the customer incurring a corresponding Service Use Tax liability.